Nirbhay-Gandhi/React.js-Learnings/README.md

 Some imp points: <br/>
 - hooks not for class components, only to be used for functional components <br/>
 - should be execute in the same order.
 You canno't put hooks inside a nested functions, if statements, loops.
 It should be at the top level of the function called exactly in the same order. <br/>
-- Call react hooks from within React functional components and not just any regulat js function<br/>
+- Call react hooks from within React functional components and not just any regular js function<br/>

 <h4>1.
 Use State</h4> <br/>